Biographies appear in alphabetical order:

 Col. Silas Udahemuka is a member of the board of directors of the EAC - Civil Aviation Safety and Security Oversight Agency, which is a Regional Safety Oversight Organization (RSOO).

-Isabelle Umugwaneza is deputy managing director of Rwanda Airports Company, which operates all airports in the country.
+Isabelle Umugwaneza is acting managing director of Rwanda Airports Company, which operates all airports in the country.

 The holder of a master’s degree in social psychology and communication from the London School of Economics and Political Science (LSE); and a BA in international management from Manhattanville College, she previously contributed to monitoring the implementation of national priorities and strategic planning, and organised public talks to foster perspective-taking around societal issues.